mvkvc/portboy/README.md

 # portboy

-Easily call out to other languages from Elixir.
+Easily call other languages from Elixir through Ports with runtime validation.

 ## Languages